-Davenport Brothers Construction Co Inc. Recognizes that our people drive the business.
-As our most critical resource, employees will be safeguarded through training, provision of appropriate work surroundings, and procedures that foster protection of health and safety.
-All work conducted by Davenport Brothers Construction Co Inc. employee and employee will consider the intent of this policy.
-No duty, no matter what its perceived result, will be deemed more important than employee health and safety.
+Davenport Brothers Construction recognizes that people drive the Projects.
+As our most critical resource, subcontractors and subcontractors employees will be safeguarded through training, provision of appropriate work surroundings, and procedures that foster protection of health and safety.
+All work conducted by Davenport Brothers Construction subcontractors and subcontractors employees will consider the intent of this policy.
+No duty, no matter what its perceived result, will be deemed more important than subcontractors employee health and safety.

-Davenport Brothers Construction Co Inc. Is committed to the safety of our employees.
-We will do everything possible to prevent workplace accidents and we are committed to providing a safe working environment for all employees.
+Davenport Brothers Construction is committed to the safety of our subcontractors and subcontractors employees.
+We will do everything possible to prevent workplace accidents and we are committed to providing a safe working environment for all subcontractors and subcontractors employees.

-We value our employees not only as employee but also as human beings critical to the success of their family, the local community, and Davenport Brothers Construction Co Inc.
+We value our subcontractors and subcontractors employees not only as employees but also as human beings, that work side by side with Davenport Brothers Construction employees.

-Employees are encouraged to report any unsafe work practices or safety hazards encountered on the job.
-All accidents/incidents (no matter how slight) are to be immediately reported to the supervisor on duty.
+Subcontractors and subcontractors employees are encouraged to report any unsafe work practices or safety hazards encountered on the job.
+All accidents/incidents (no matter how slight) are to be immediately reported to the supervisor on duty of Davenport Brothers Construction